 - Olive oil spray

-- Preheat the oven to 500 degrees F. Line a large rimmed broiler-safe baking sheet with foil and spray it with olive oil cooking spray.
+- Preheat the oven to 450 degrees F. Line a large rimmed baking sheet with parchment paper and spray it with olive oil.

 - Bake the eggplant rounds for 10 minutes.
-Remove from the oven, turn them over, spray with more olive oil and bake 10 more minutes.
+Remove from the oven, turn them over, spray with more olive oil, and bake for 10 more minutes.

 - Return the pan to the oven.
-Broil 2-3 minutes, keeping a close eye on them, just until cheese is melted and golden-brown.
+Bake just until the cheese is melted, about 5 minutes.
 Let rest 5 minutes before serving.